UofT-DSI/gen_data/README.md

 ## Delivery of the Learning Module

 This module will include live learning sessions and optional, asynchronous work periods.
 During live learning sessions, the Technical Facilitator will introduce and explain key concepts and demonstrate core skills.
 Learning is facilitated during this time.
 Before and after each live learning session, the instructional team will be available for questions related to the core concepts of the module.
-Optional work periods are to be used to seek help from peers, the Learning Support team, and to work through the assignments in the learning module, with access to live help.
-Content is not facilitated, but rather this time should be driven by participants.
+Optional work periods are to be used to seek help from peers and the Learning Support, and to work through the assignments in the learning module, with access to live help.
+Content is not facilitated; rather, this time should be driven by participants.
 We encourage participants to come to these work periods with questions and problems to work through.

 Participants are encouraged to engage actively during the learning module.
-They key to developing the core skills in each learning module is through practice.
-The more participants engage in coding along with the instructional team, and applying the skills in each module, the more likely it is that these skills will solidify.
+The key to developing the core skills in each learning module is through practice.
+The more participants engage in coding along with the instructional team and apply the skills in each module, the more likely it is that these skills will solidify.

-Each session will consist of slides to introduce topics, live coding to demonstrate the topics, and occasional breakout rooms/live polls to reinforce the topics.
-The technical facilitator will introduce the concepts through a collaborative live coding session using R and other specialized genetic sofwares.
+Each session will consist of slides to introduce topics and live coding for some lectures to reinforce the topics.
+The technical facilitator will reinforce the concepts through a collaborative live coding session using R and other specialized genetic software.
 The technical facilitator will upload any live coding files to this repository for participants to revisit under `./04_this_cohort`.

 ## Schedule

 * Class 1: Introduction to Statistical Genetics (slide 01)
 * Class 2: Population Genetics (slide 02)
 * Class 3: Aggregation Analysis, Heritability and Segregation Analysis (slide 03)